 Currently there are 18 anticipated full-time engineering faculty members at HU.
 Seventeen of those faculty members have a Bachelor of Science degree in engineering; one faculty member is in charge of teaching Islamic Studies and an additional several part-time faculty members teach related courses such as mathematics, physics, chemistry, computer science, English and management.
-Two types of faculty development were undertaken under this partnership.
-A long term master's degree program for junior faculty, and a short term shadowing at UH for the senior faculty from HU.
+Two types of faculty development programs were undertaken through this partnership.
+A long term, master's degree program for junior faculty, and a short term shadowing program at UH for the senior faculty from HU.